PatrickHeaney/dynamous_ai_tutor/README.md

 # Welcome to the Dynamous AI Tutor Project

   This project is a baseline starting point for creating new AI agents.
 It begins with the simplest possible runnable agent and will be built upon in future Increments.
-The goal of this project is for you to create a comprehensive and user-friendly AI tutor that can assist you in learning how to create AI agents.
+The goal of this project is for you/me/us to create a comprehensive and user-friendly AI tutor that can assist you in learning how to create AI agents.

   Building this project one increment at a time will help you understand what your AI coding agent is doing and how work together with it to achieve your collective goals.

 ## My Background

   Back in the 1990's and early 2000's I worked a bit in Fortran 77 as a Mechanical Engineer, but through business school pivoted to project, program, portfolio, and product management.
 The introduction of generative AI coding assistants, gave new life to my interest in the creativity of creating stuff.

   After creating successful AI workflows in python, I tried to jump to creating AI agents.
 I succeeded here and there but really needed to a systematic approach to digest the firehose of advancements and really learn what I was doing so I would create secure and sustainable AI agents.
 T

 # Increments and Iterations:
   To start from the begining, first understand that this project is laid out in **increments and iterations**.
 Each increment a new feature or a small set of new features.  **Iteration 0** is just is just setting up your development environment, and is one you can reuse to build anything with an AI coding assistant. **Increment 1** just builds the core conversational loop using OpenAI.
 Its purpose is to demonstrate and let you practice using our development environment and lets you practice creating the most basic AI agent using the process I am using here.

 ## Definitions
   **Increment** - a new feature or a small set of new features.
   **Iteration** - an attempt (successful or not) to implement an increment.
   **Branch** - a git/github capability used to create a new branch for a new iteration.
   **Version** - a git/github capability used to create a new Git Tag on the main branch.
 When you are content with the results of an iteration and after you merge it back to the main branch that you can come back to later.
 I foresee using these points in the future and starting points for forking off in new directions or adding enhancements.
 E.G. Increment 1 currently only includes using OpenAI LLMs, but in the future I will go back and iterate on adding other LLMs as options for the core conversational loop.
   **Fork** - a git/github capability used to create a new repository from an existing one.
 This is useful for creating a new project based on an existing one.
 I foresee in the future chosing an appropriate version of this project to fork off from to create very different AI agents.
   **idea.md** - This is the high level idea and increment roadmap for the project.
 It outlines the overall vision and the planned increments.